 As with most children in their generation, my kids LOVE the movie Frozen.
 Most days “Let it Go” is sung multiple times.
 “Reindeer are better than people” is said throughout the day.
 And the first DVD was worn out.

-We are now watching the Frozen Sing-Along Edition at least once a week, if not more.
+We are now watching the Frozen Sing-Along Edition at least once a week if not more.

 But at least they love eating carrots like Sven now!

 Some days I do better than others.
 While I do love a good glitter craft, to say I was super excited to find glitter glue at the store was an understatement.
-No glitter or food dye needed.
+No glitter or food dye is needed.

 Frozen Glitter Slime would also make a fun take-home gift from a Frozen themed Birthday Party and definitely a fun science experiment you can do at home!